sparanoid/make-your-website-accessible-in-china/README.md

-# How to Make Your Website Accessible in China?
+# Make Your Website Accessible in China

+How to make your website accessible in China?
 That's the question.

 This repo is work-in-progress

 ---

-## Blocked Services
+## Blocked Dev Services

 - CloudFlare
 - Google Hosted Libraries
 - Google Fonts
 - Gravatar

+## Blocked Widgets

+- Facebook Widgets
+- Twitter Widgets

 ## Author